Examination

 Final Doctoral Dissertation Oral Examination – Neutral Chair’s Report

-This form is sent to the neutral chair from the supervisor prior to the examination date.
-This form records the voting outcome by the examining committee for the student.
+This form is sent to the Neutral Chair from the supervisor prior to the examination date.
+This form will be used at the defence to record the voting outcome by the examining committee on the thesis and oral exam.

 Doctoral Dissertation Oral Examination Neutral Chair Responsibilities & Procedures